voxcraft/voxcraft.github.io/design.md

 Copy and paste them to a directory where you want to run the simulations.
 <br>

-Now try one of the demos:
+Finally, try one of the demos:
 ```bash
 ./voxcraft-sim -i ../demos/basic/ > demo_basic.history
 ```

-It will produce a `demo_basic.history` file that can be visualized in voxcraft-viz.
+This will produce a `demo_basic.history` file that can be visualized in voxcraft-viz.
 <br><br>